Pareza-LLC/pareza-uae.github.io/terms.md

     </ul>

     <h3>6.
 Intellectual Property</h3>
-    <p>All materials in Daz App including software, text, images, graphics, and logos---are the property of <strong>Daz Pay</strong> or licensed third parties.</p>
+    <p>All materials in Daz App including software, text, images, graphics, and logos---are the property of <strong>Pareza Limited</strong> or licensed third parties.</p>
-    <p>You may not copy, reproduce, modify, or distribute any part of the App unless authorized in writing by Daz Pay.</p>
+    <p>You may not copy, reproduce, modify, or distribute any part of the App unless authorized in writing by Pareza Limited.</p>

     <h3>7.
 Privacy and Data</h3>
     <p>We take user privacy seriously.
 Your personal data is collected and processed in accordance with our <a href="/privacy">Privacy Policy</a>.
 This includes identity data for user verification, communication history, and usage logs for operational and security purposes.</p>